List of Benidorm episodes: Series 10 (2018)

 A tenth series was commissioned.
 Filming began on 13 March 2017 and ended on 12 July 2017.
 The first episode was directed by David Sant.
-Derren Litten will make his directorial debut in the final two episodes of the series.
-The series began airing on 28 February 2018 on ITV at 9pm, one week after a documentary titled Benidorm: 10 Years on Holiday.
-This documentary show cast, past and present talking about their experience on the show and includes footage of the 10th series being filmed.
+Derren Litten made his directorial debut in the final two episodes of the series.
+The series began airing on 28 February 2018 on ITV at 9 pm, one week after a documentary titled Benidorm: 10 Years on Holiday.
+This documentary showed cast, past and present, talking about their experience on the show and includes footage of the 10th series being filmed.
 This documentary aired on the 20 February 2018.

-All main cast members from series nine will return, except for Danny Walters, Paul Bazely, Johnny Vegas and Honor Kneafsey.
-Shane Richie, who last appeared in series 8, will make his return as Sammy Valentino for four episodes.
-John Challis will become a series regular, after making on-off appearances for the last few series as Monty Staines.
-Tim Healy will return full-time as transvestite Les Conroy.
+All main cast members from series nine returned, except for Danny Walters, Paul Bazely, Johnny Vegas and Honor Kneafsey.
+Shane Richie, who last appeared in series 8, made his return as Sammy Valentino for four episodes.
+John Challis became a series regular, after making on-off appearances for the last few series' as Monty Staines.
+Tim Healy returned full-time as transvestite Les Conroy.

-This series will also feature an array of guest stars including children's TV comedy duo The Chuckle Brothers, legendary comedian Bobby Ball and singers Holly Johnson, Carol Decker and Tony Hadley.
-Plus another comic duo, Hale and Pace will star as undercover detectives investigating Lesley as well as actors Claire Sweeney as Maxine a snooty holiday rep and Nigel Havers returning as conman dentist Stanley.
-Young comedy star Layton Williams will also appear in the series in episode 9.
+This series also featured an array of guest stars including children's TV comedy duo The Chuckle Brothers, legendary comedian Bobby Ball and singers Holly Johnson, Carol Decker and Tony Hadley.
+Plus another comic duo, Hale and Pace starred as undercover detectives investigating Lesley as well as actors Claire Sweeney as Maxine a snooty holiday rep and Nigel Havers returning as conman dentist Stanley.
+Young comedy star Layton Williams also appeared in the series in episode 9.
 Another notable appearance is that of Mark Heap, returning as "Malcolm" the oddball mystery ex of Pauline and Kenneth.